Conformal Prediction Bands for Two-Dimensional Functional Time Series: Simulation study

-Since this work is focused on uncertainty quantification of prediction in the context of two-dimensional functional data, we will compare forecasting performances by means of the resulting Conformal Prediction bands.
-Firstly and foremost, we will estimate the unconditional coverage by computing the \textit{empirical unconditional coverage} in order to compare it with the nominal confidence level $1-\alpha$.
-In the second place, we will consider the size of the prediction bands obtained since, intuitively, a small prediction band is preferable because it includes subregions of the sample space where the probability mass is highly concentrated (\citealt{Lei1}) and it is typically more informative in practical applications.
+The goal of this section is twofold: we aim to assess the quality of the proposed CP bands and evaluate different point predictors in terms of the resulting prediction regions.
+Since this work is focused on uncertainty quantification, we compare forecasting performances by means of the resulting Conformal Prediction bands.
+Firstly and foremost, we estimate the unconditional coverage by computing the \textit{empirical unconditional coverage} in order to compare it with the nominal confidence level $1-\alpha$.
+In the second place, we consider the size of the prediction bands, since a small prediction region is preferable as it includes subregions of the sample space where the probability mass is highly concentrated (\citealt{Lei1}) and it is typically more informative in practical applications.

+We employ as a data generating process a FAR(1) model in order to evaluate the estimation routines presented in Section \ref{sec:FAR1}.
+In order to benchmark forecasting performances, we examine the forecasting methods against a naive one: $\hat{Y}_{T+1}=Y_T$.
+By including a forecasting algorithm that is not coherent with the data generating process, we can illustrate how the presented CP procedure performs when a good point predictor $g_{\mathcal{I}_1}$ is not available.
+Although as reported in Section \ref{section:point_prediction} a sufficiently accurate forecasting algorithm is necessary to guarantee asymptotic validity, we notice that in the simulations CP bands remain valid even when such assumption is not met.

-In each scenario, we will compare the performances of five selected prediction algorithms, one of which do not exploit the autoregressive structure.
-To obtain further insights, we also include the errors obtained by assuming perfect knowledge of the operator $\Psi$.
-For ease of reference, we briefly describe these methods, and introduce some convenient notation.
+To obtain further insights, we include the performances obtained by assuming perfect knowledge of the operator $\Psi$.
+For ease of reference, we list here the forecasting algorithms, introducing some convenient notation.